-The GSO is a kind of new swarm intelligence optimization method based on the behaviour of glowworms.
+The GSO is a kind of new swarm intelligence optimization method based on the behaviour of glowworms by (Krishnan and and Ghose 2006).
 The behaviour pattern of glowworms varies with the intensity of luciferin emission and glow with different intensities.
-The agents in GSO are taken as the glowworms (i.e., abnormal pressure data nodes) that send the luminescent called luciferin.
-Every glowworm uses luciferin (i.e., objective function) to transmit the information of the current location to their neighbors.
+The agents in GSO are taken as the glowworms (i.e, abnormal pressure data nodes) that send the

+- 5 luminescent called luciferin.
+Every glowworm uses luciferin to transmit the information of the current location to their neighbors.
 Glowworms are attracted to brighter luciferin neighbors.
 The movement depends on the local information and selective neighbor interactions enable the swarm to partition into the disjoint subgroups that satisfies the objective function.
-In GSO algorithm, every solution corresponds to glowworm in search space and every glowworm has objective function (i.e., higher flow rate) for addressing the optimization problem (i.e., sensor placement on optimal node for leakage detection).
+In GSO algorithm, every solution corresponds to glowworm in search space and every glowworm has objective function (i.e., higher flow rate) for addressing the optimization problem (i.e., sensor placement on optimal node for leakage - 10 detection).
+Objective function is function that aims to maximize the flow rate or minimize the error rate.
 Every glowworm sets the objective function at current location into luciferin value.
 The glowworms are based on the variable neighbourhood to detect the neighbors and compute the movements.
 Each glowworm employs the probabilistic way to choose the neighbor with higher luciferin value and moves toward it.
-Each glowworm renews the location to the glowworm in decision space probability.
-GSO has two main objectives:

-- The agents glow at intensities proportional to objective function being optimized.
-It is taken that the glowworms of brighter intensities attracts the glowworms with lower intensity. - GSO algorithm comprises decision range where distant glowworms is reduced when it has adequate neighbors count or range beyond perception.
+Each glowworm has diverse decision space with luciferin values enhanced than itself and distance inside decision radius.
+Glowworm renews the location to the glowworm in decision space - 15 probability.
+GSO has two main objectives: - The agents glow at intensities proportional to objective function being optimized.
+It is taken that the glowworms of brighter intensities attracts the glowworms with lower intensity. - GSO algorithm comprises decision range where distant glowworms is reduced when it has adequate neighbors count or range beyond perception. - 20